Ongaonga, New Zealand

-Ongaonga is a village in Central Hawkes Bay District of New Zealand's North Island.
+Ongaonga is a village in Central Hawke's Bay District of New Zealand's North Island.
 It is located 20 kilometres west of Waipawa and a similar distance from Waipukurau.

 The village was founded in 1872 when Henry Hamilton Bridge subdivided his farm.
 The first house was built two years later, in 1874.
 The general store and tearooms was opened in 1899 and still provides the local community and visitors with groceries, refreshments, postal services and petrol.

 The village is named after the Māori word for the native stinging nettle Urtica ferox.

 The modern village consists of a general store, tea rooms and the Sandford Arms Tavern.
 Ongaonga has a collection of historic buildings all built at a similar time by the Coles Brothers Builders and Joiners.
 The main street, Bridge Street, named after town founder Henry Hamilton Bridge, includes the historic Coles Brothers factory.

 The small country town also supports several sporting and cultural clubs.
 Ongaonga often joins with Tikokino in rugby, to compete against other Central Hawke's Bay clubs.
 Ongaonga also hosts an annual ANZAC day parade.
 The Ongaonga Golf Course is located one kilometre south-west of the town.